McNamara84/elmo/README.md

   The planetary body for which the gravity field model is computed.
   - Data type: String
   - Occurrence: 0-1
-  - The corresponding field in the database is called: `celestial_body` in the `GGM_Properties` table
+  - The corresponding field in the database is called: `Celestial_Body` in the `GGM_Properties` table
   - Restrictions: Must be selected from a controlled list
   - Example values: `Earth`, `Moon of the Earth`, `Mars`, `Ceres`, `Venus`, `Other`
   - Mapping: mapped to `<celestialBody>` in the XML export

 - **File Format**

-  The file format used for the model data, typically following ICGEM standards.
+  The file format following ICGEM standards, that is used for the model data.
   - Data type: String
   - Occurrence: 0-1
-  - The corresponding field in the database is called: `file_format` in the dedicated file format table
+  - The corresponding field in the database is described in the dedicated `File_Format` table with id, name and description
   - Restrictions: Must be selected from a controlled list (populated from the ICGEM format database)
-  - Example values: `icgem1.0`, `icgem2.0`, `ASCII`
+  - Example values: `icgem1.0`, `icgem2.0`
   - Mapping: mapped to `<fileFormat>` in the XML export

 - **Model Name**